Common questions about Tribe

 What evidence is there to indicate that Tribe is effective?

 Council leaders are telling us ‘Micro Commissioning’ via Tribe is a tangible solution to their ‘collapsing’ adult social care provision.
 The business case produced by our pilot councils procurement is compelling.
-Although it highlights a £800k fiscal saving through administrative cost reduction, based on a projected 400 new carers, the largest risk identified was continuing with the current model - It has been proven internally current methods of care are not sustainable.
-Areas with no care provision are growing across the UK, loneliness and social isolation are now seen as chronic in rural areas.
+Although it highlights a £800k fiscal saving through administrative cost reduction, based on a projected 400 new support providers, the largest risk identified was continuing with the current model - It has been proven internally current methods of support are not sustainable.
+Areas with no support provision are growing across the UK, loneliness and social isolation are now seen as chronic in rural areas.
 Established organization's Skills for Care, Community Catalysts, British Red Cross and senior civil servants have all backed our project for its impact to support socially isolated individuals using resources from their own community.
 Six additional councils and two CCG’s have contacted us directly to discuss deployment of Tribe within their region.

 How much does Tribe cost?